Get insider access

 5. Most Versatile Gaming Headset Under $100

 Their default sound profile is well-balanced, with a bit of extra boom that doesn't muddy the rest of the mix.
 This sound is suitable for various content and can be customized with a graphic EQ and presets in the Logitech G HUB software.
-They also support Dolby 7.1 virtual surround sound, which can help create a more immersive experience when gaming or just listening to music.
+They also support Dolby 7.1 virtual surround sound, which can help create a more immersive experience, whether gaming or listening to music.
 However, like most gaming headsets, they don't have ANC and won't block out much ambient sound, so they aren't ideal for your commute.
 They also leak a lot of audio, so people nearby will hear your music if you're in a quiet office.
-Still, their versatility makes them considerable if you're looking for the best option for more than static gaming at home.
+Still, their versatility makes them worth considering if you're looking for something that is useful for more than just gaming at home.

 See our review